christianasb/Python-Capstone-DataCamp-Mini-Projects/README.md

 **Objective:** Consult for a real estate start-up by analyzing the NYC Airbnb short-term rental market.

 **Key Tasks:**
-- Imported and cleaned multi-format data (CSV, Excel, TSV).
+- Imported, cleaned, and merged multi-format data (CSV, Excel, TSV).
 - Extracted earliest and most recent review dates.
 - Calculated number of private room listings and average listing price.
 - Summarized insights in a single-row report DataFrame.